 In addition to the three areas listed above, a common course theme is the complicated dual relationship uniformed behavioral health providers face inherent to balancing the needs of the military with those of the individual Service member.
 Ethical dilemmas and self-care are routinely presented from multiple perspectives throughout the course.
 The tri-service nature of the course also allows for a unique learning experience, including discussions of first-hand deployment experiences.

 All five-day courses are held at the Uniformed Services University of the Health Sciences in Bethesda, Maryland, on the campus of the Walter Reed National Military Medical Center.

-There is no fee for attending this program.
+There is no registration fee for attending this program.

 The CDP has funds to support travel and per diem expenses for a limited number of Active Duty and Reserve Component personnel.